 I have a breadmaker that the bread sticks in the bottom.
 What is the solution to getting the bread out without tearing all up?
-Also, what is the solution to keep it from sticking in the first place?

 Try spraying the container and beater with Pam or rub it with oil before you put in all the ingredients.
 Also make sure you turn the beater back and forth to loosen it (little thing that mixes the bread) before trying to remove the loaf.